addunn/Buffifier/README.md

 Cross-Origin-Embedder-Policy: require-corp
 ```

-Headers are required for SharedArrayBuffer and higher accuracy with performance.now().
+Headers are required for SharedArrayBuffer and unthrottled performance.now() timers.

 Navigate to the http://localhost:8000, and you should see something like this:

 <img width="374" src="https://github.com/addunn/Buffifier/assets/43220218/cfda5f87-ffd1-4eda-8c1f-4e537766eada">

-(_it's a work in progress, so it only runs the code for now_)
+(_it's a work in progress, so it only shows a still Three.js scene for now_)

 ---